Age discrimination in the United States: Employment of minors

 In the United States, a person must generally be at least 14 years old to seek a job, and workers face additional restrictions on their work activities until they reach age 16.
 Additional age restrictions for workers vary by state.
 For example, many states require workers under 18 years of age to have work permits and not fulfill occupations deemed hazardous.

 Notable case law

+EEOC v.
+Wyoming, 460 U.S. 226 (1983), is a Supreme Court of the United States case about forcible retirement of an employee of the Wyoming Game and Fish Department.
+The court held the Age Discrimination in Employment Act of 1967 makes it unlawful for an employer to discriminate against any employee or potential employee between the ages of 40 and 70 on the basis of age, except "where age is a bona fide occupational qualification reasonably necessary to the normal operation of the particular business. or where the differentiation is based on reasonable factors other than age."

-In Western Air Lines, Inc v Criswell 472 US 400 (1985) the United States Supreme Court held it was lawful to require airline pilots to retire at 60, because the Federal Aviation Authority forbid using pilots over 60 in aviation.
+In Western Air Lines, Inc. v.
+Criswell 472 US 400 (1985), the United States Supreme Court held it was lawful to require airline pilots to retire at 60, because the Federal Aviation Authority forbid using pilots over 60 in aviation.
 But the Court held that refusing to employ flight engineers over that age was unjustified as there were no such FAA requirements.
 (Note that The Fair Treatment for Experienced Pilots Act (Public Law 110-135) went into effect on December 13, 2007, raising the mandatory retirement age for pilots to 65 from the previous 60.)

+Gilmer v.
+Interstate/Johnson Lane Corp., 500 U.S. 20 (1991), is a 1991 case in which the Supreme Court of the United States ruled that the Federal Arbitration Act requires enforcement of an arbitration clause to compel arbitration of statutory Age Discrimination in Employment Act of 1967 claims.

+Gregory v.
+Ashcroft, 501 U.S. 452 (1991) was a U.S. Supreme Court case.
+It concerned a provision in the Missouri state constitution that required state judges to retire at the age of 70, and the court was asked to consider whether it conflicted with the 1967 federal Age Discrimination in Employment Act of 1967 and the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.
+The provision was upheld, with the case being one of several Supreme Court decisions supporting the principle that "ambiguous language will not be interpreted to intrude on areas of traditional state authority or important state governmental functions".